-15. The decision to deliver a Formal Complaint to the Conduct Committee of the Board should be kept under review by the Executive Counsel.
+15. The decision to deliver a Formal Complaint to the Board should be kept under review by the Executive Counsel.
 Review is a continuing process and must take account of any material change in circumstances.

 Conclusion

 16. This guidance is both a public and an evolving document.
 Periodically, it will be reviewed and (where appropriate) revised in the light of experience.